7:00AM, 9:00AM, 10:30AM, 12:00PM

-Welcome To Our Parishioners, Friends, and Vistors Who Are Now Visiting Our New Parish Website!!!
+Welcome To Our Parishioners, Friends, and Vistors Who Are Now Visiting Our Parish Website!!!

-It has been a joy for me to prepare this website for you about our parish and all the events that are taking place here at St. Thomas Aquinas Parish.
+This website has been preapred, in order to inform about our parish and all the events that are taking place here at St. Thomas Aquinas Parish.

 Our parish has been around for many years and has been given the grand title "The Mother Church of Fairfield."
 This year we are celebrating 138 years of Catholic faith and 92 years of Catholic education in our community of Fairfield!

 We are strong in our faith and service to the people of our community and each other.
 I have been blessed to be your pastor for the last 19 years, and together we have grown in the love of God and each other!
 I thank you for all your prayers and support as we continue our journey into this new year!

 May God continue to bless you and your families!